mlpack/mlpack/doc/user/methods/perceptron.md

 ---

-Train a perceptron multiple times, incrementally, with custom hyperparameters.
+Train a perceptron multiple times, incrementally, with custom hyperparameters, and save the resulting model to disk.

 ```c++
 // See https://datasets.mlpack.org/iris.csv.